gabriele6/InceptionTube/README.md

 ex: python main.py "surfing sea lion" "sea_lion" 3

-NOTE: the script requires empty "videos" and "screens" folders in the same directory
+NOTE: the script requires empty "videos" and "screens" folders in the same directory A list of categories can be found in the categories.txt file